 (1) CentricsIT boost lead generation by 59% with marketing automation

-Prior to automation, CentricsIT didn’t have any proper or structured method of tracking leads or nurturing them.
+Before automation, CentricsIT didn’t have any proper or structured method of tracking leads or nurturing them.
 Leads were thrown into the email marketing person’s inbox to be checked, sorted, and manually forwarded to Sales.
-Initially, they engaged in approaches like batch and blast emails, for instance, “Holiday emails” like one below:
+Initially, they engaged in approaches like batch and blast emails, for instance, “Holiday emails” like the one below:

-This unstructured, unfruitful method was put an end to with the introduction of marketing automation in the process.
+Aforestated unstructured and unfruitful method ended with the introduction of marketing automation in the process.
 Leads were, thereafter, automatically directed from landing pages to sales reps.
 Post implementing a marketing automation tool, the CRM of CentricsIT looked something like this:

 As a result, CentricsIT’s lead generation increased by 59%, and $1.5 million in revenue was directly attributed to the implemented marketing automation technology.

 What’s good in this case study: CentricsIT moved on from sending blast emails to the right approach of sorting leads and then running more intelligent, automated campaigns for them.
 Another good thing that the company did was integrating email with website lead tracking.
-Therefore, now emails could be sent based on users’ web activity.
-Leads could now be directed directly from landing pages to sales representatives, instead of first being directed to the marketer’s inbox.
+Therefore, now emails are sent based on users’ web activity.
+Leads could now be directed directly from landing pages to sales representatives instead of first directed to the inbox marketer.

 What could be better: Qualifying leads is something that the sales reps would have to take up.
-Instead, with lead scoring in place, CentricsIT could identify the potentially most valuable leads, thereby making the process even crisper, shorter, and efficient.
+Instead, CentricsIT could identify the potentially most valuable leads with lead scoring in place, thereby making the process even crisper, shorter, and efficient.

 (2) Marketing automation example improved lead volume by 200%: SmartBear

 SmartBear Software, a B2B cloud mobile software company, was witnessing rapid growth.
-Processes became difficult to manage manually, and the need for automation was felt.
+Processes became difficult to manage manually, and the need for Automation arose.

-With Automation in place, the team first starting implementing and testing a few email campaigns.
-Having learned from challenges and successes, SmartBear quickly began to implement lead nurturing to handle a high volume of leads.
+With Automation in place, the team first starts implementing and testing a few email campaigns.
+SmartBear quickly began to implement lead-nurturing to handle a high volume of leads, having learned from challenges and successes.
 As a result, lead volume grew by 200%.
 The whole idea to have marketing automation in place was to ensure that there would be a scalable infrastructure to match the expected growth.

-You can read the complete case studies on the different challenges and the solution that SmartBear took to implement automation, here.
+You can read the complete case studies on the different challenges and solutions that SmartBear took to implement Automation here.

-What’s good about this case study: SmartBear had three product groups at the time, so to nurture the high volume of lead generation, nurturing paths were created for each product group.
+What’s good about this case study: SmartBear had three product groups at the time, so to nurture the high volume of lead generation, they created nurturing paths for each product group.

 What could be better: Along with generating a good volume of leads, SmartBear should also have focused on quality lead management with gated content, progressive profiling, and other capabilities that a smart marketing automation platform offers.